World class facilities and resources

 - College libraries – all Colleges have a library which contains the standard texts needed for your undergraduate course, along with other materials relating to your subject.

-- University Library – if you can’t find what you need in your College or department library, you can try the University Library (or UL).
+- The University Library – if you can’t find what you need in your College or department library, you can try the University Library (UL).
 As one of the country’s six legal deposit libraries, the UL is entitled to a copy of every book published in the UK and Ireland and holds an enormous collection of materials printed overseas.
-Here you have access to more than eight million books, journals and other documents, written in more than 2,000 languages and ranging in age from 3,000 year-old manuscripts to the latest electronic articles.
+Here you have access to more than eight million books, journals and other documents, written in more than 2,000 languages and ranging in age from 3,000 year-old manuscripts to the latest electronic journals, articles and databases.

-To ensure you get the most from the University’s libraries, the UL and many of the College, faculty and department libraries offers practical sessions and one-to-one help.
-These include introductory tours, sessions to highlight the resources available for particular subjects and disciplines, and information skills classes giving tips and strategies for searching online.
+To ensure you get the most from the University’s libraries, the UL and many of the College, faculty and department libraries offer practical sessions and one-to-one help.
+These include introductory tours, sessions to highlight the resources available for particular subjects and disciplines, and information skills workshops giving tips and strategies for research and searching online.

-If you’re looking for a specific title, library staff will be happy to help you locate it, or you can search the online catalogue (accessible from anywhere in the University).
+If you’re looking for a specific title, library staff will be happy to help you locate it, or you can search the online catalogue to browse by title, author or subject.

 For further information, visit the University Library website.